kylexu/drlnd-p1-navigation/README.md

 ### Instructions

-Follow the instructions in [`Navigation.ipynb`](Navigation.ipynb) to train an agent using Deep Q-Networks algorithm.
+Follow the instructions in [`Navigation.ipynb`](Navigation.ipynb) to train an agent using Deep Q-Learning algorithm.

 The trained model weights will be saved in the file `checkpoint.pth`.